JakovFreund/tabletop-assistant/tasks.md

 ### TASKS

-- autofocus/autoselect input in modal
-- do spell attack rolls have the longer range (with disadvantage)?
 - how do mounts work in 5e raw?
 - shorten StatusEffects by finding common denominators (ex. can't take Actions)
 - go through all StatusEffects and check common denominators